enpici/VillagerGPT/README.md

 VillagerGPT keeps a history of each villager's conversations in a small SQLite database.
 The location of this database and how many messages are stored can be changed in `config.yml` under the `memory` section.

+### Gossip

+Villagers remember interesting pieces of gossip.
+When two villagers stand near each other they will exchange a few of these rumors.
+Gossip is loaded into the start of any conversation, giving you insight into what villagers have been talking about.
+Control the sharing radius and how many entries are kept with the `gossip` section in `config.yml`.

 ### Local Model